cvkcan/Hospital-Management-System/README.md

 - If you don't enter the required fields, it gives a warning.
 - The app has **`search`** rows.
 - This project includes Secretary, Doctor and Main pages.
+- There is a diagnosis field that can be left blank.

 ###